MicrosoftDocs/azure-devops-docs/docs/tfs-server/upgrade/clean-up-data.md

 ## Team Projects

 If you have whole team projects that are no longer needed, deleting them can potentially have a very large impact, since this will remove all content for the team project across all feature areas.
-There are three ways to delete a team project:
+There are two ways to delete a team project:

 1. From the [Team Foundation Server Administration Console](../../accounts/delete-team-project.md#delete-team-proj).